sercankulcu/sercankulcu.github.io/_memory/2026-07-12-a-folder-from-another-time.md

 That small program stayed open because it was not only code.

 It was proof that learning leaves artifacts before it becomes confidence.

+## Around A Folder from Another Time

+I keep returning to the small practical detail, because that is where the feeling is stored.
+The machine gives the memory a timestamp, but the human confusion around it is still current.

+A screen or file can preserve an earlier self with embarrassing accuracy.
+I think the truth of the memory lives exactly in that uneven size.